-A raw peep (J. "nama-nozoki"; 生ノゾキ) is the name of a mistake - peeping at a cutting point before you know whether or not you want to cut there.
+A raw peep (J. "nama-nozoki"; 生ノゾキ) is the name of a kind of mistake in Go - peeping at a cutting point before you know whether or not you want to cut there.

-> White shouldn't peep at , because cutting at is still a possible good move.
+White shouldn't peep at , because cutting at is still a possible good move.
 The whole point of peeping is to gain a minor advantage by exploiting a minor weakness in the opponent's position, such as peeping at a Lion's Mouth to create a B2 Bomber.
 Peeping at a cutting point can be worthwhile, if cutting is a bad move -- however, any such approach is fraught with danger.
 Caution is advisable.

 See also Do not peep at cutting points.